 The Foundation has a \$150,000 operating line of credit with Virginia National Bank.
 The line of credit expires on November, 1 2027.
 The line of credit requires monthly payments of interest only, charged at the variable rate of Prime plus 1%.
+The minimum interest rate is 7%.
 The line is secured by all accounts, chattel paper, and general intangibles.
-There was no outstanding balance on the line of credit at December 31, 2022.
+There was no outstanding balance on the line of credit at December 31, 2023.